algorembrant/QuantResearch-AlgoTrading/README.md

 *maybe you are qualified, dm me to join the limited team.
 It's free (no need for an entrance fee), but in exchange is the quality of yourself as a human being*

+you can directly access the *[Private Repository](https://github.com/algorembrant/QAT-QuantitativeAlgorithmicTrading)* here